ATTENTION Aussie Flight Group Participants …

 - Click on All Players, Live Traffic, Custom

-- Under Weather and Time, select Clear Weather and move the time slide bar to show 8:00am or say 7:45am if you arrive at 7:45pm (12hrs prior to current time).
+- Under Weather and Time, select Clear Weather (except if you want to see snowcapped mountains set the ground snow depth to 10-15 cm after loading flight) and move the time slide bar to show 8:00am or say 7:45am if you arrive at 7:45pm (12hrs prior to current time).

 - Click Close and Fly from the World Map view.

-Multiplayer Map: Currently, the VFR map won’t show Live players, so if you get lost, it’s difficult to find where the other flyers are.
-The free multiplayer map, will show the other players (that are using the map) and allow you to see their heading, speed, altitude and callsign.
+Multiplayer Map: Currently, the VFR map will not show Live players, so if you get lost, it’s difficult to find where the other flyers are.
+The free multiplayer map will show the other players (that are using the map) and allow you to see their heading, speed, altitude and callsign.
 But it will only show those using the map.
 The below map tool is excellent but only as good as the volume of people using it.

 Not mandatory but if you would like to use this map, see the below for details: